datanav/docs/features/data-management-features.rst

 Data Management
 ================

 Sesam offer a set of features that will give you the edge when it comes to Master Data Management and data integration.
-Bellow is a list of core features Sesam offers.
+Below is a list of core features Sesam offers.

 |
 |